okyeron/neotrellis-monome/README.md

 ## troubleshooting / testing

+* Triple check your address jumpers - [see this graphic](neotrellis_addresses.jpg) for a default layout of addresses and jumper positions for 8 neotrellis boards.

-* Be sure you have the Adafruit Seesaw libraries installed and are up to date (via the Arduino Library Manager)
+* Be sure you have the Adafruit Seesaw libraries installed and are up to date (via the Arduino/Teensyduino Library Manager)

+* Use the [multitrellis_test](multitrellis_test/multitrellis_test.ino) sketch to test fully assembled grid before flashing neotrellis_monome_teensy.

 * Be aware - the multitrellis array will fail to initialize if the addresses are wrong, or the wrong number of boards are attached.
+If you get no LEDs are just some LEDs - then your addresses are likely the problem.

-* There are Teensy specific i2c_t3 example sketches which can be used to double check your i2c addresses.
-See `File>Examples>i2c_t3>basic_scanner` for more.
+* There are Teensy specific `i2c_t3` example sketches which can be used to double check your i2c addresses.
+See `File>Examples>i2c_t3>basic_scanner` in Arduino/Teensyduino for more.

-* use [multitrellis_test](multitrellis_test/multitrellis_test.ino) sketch to test fully assembled grid before flashing neotrellis_monome_teensy.

 ## build help / support / troubleshooting